dotwebstack/dotwebstack-framework/docs/service/openapi.md

 </dependency>
 ```

-## Specification file
+## OpenAPI document file

-The OpenAPI service looks for the OpenAPI specification in the classpath resource `config/openapi.yaml`.
+The OpenAPI service looks for the OpenAPI document in the classpath resource `config/openapi.yaml`.
 Path operations
-and types used in the specification should map to the GraphQL service.
+and types used in the OpenAPI document should map to the GraphQL service.

 ## Operation mapping